Vereinigte Bühnen Wien

 Vereinigte Bühnen Wien (VBW), or United Stages Vienna, is a musical production company based in Vienna, Austria which produced several own musicals that were very successful.

-It also owns and/or operates three theaters: the Theater an der Wien, Raimund Theater, and the Ronacher.
+It also owns and/or operates four theaters: the Theater an der Wien, Raimund Theater, Ronacher, and the Kammeroper.

 Shareholders are Wien Holding GmbH and Rudi Klausnitzer, who was also VBW's Artistic Director between 1992 and 2006.

 Original musical productions

 This is a list of productions that were originally produced by Vereinigte Bühnen Wien.
 Some of the productions were later produced by other companies.